quantiacs/documentation/en/source/reference/evaluation.md

 Often, single-pass strategies are looking forward.
 So it necessary to test your strategy using multi-pass approach to avoid looking forward.
 It is possible to adapt multi-pass strategy for multi-pass backtester.
-See the files in the folder `examples` in the jupyter on the platform (or in the package `qnt.examples`).
+See the files in the folder `examples` in the jupyter environment on the platform (or in the package `qnt.examples`).

 ### Write Weights